 From the visual chaos to the perception of auras.

-‟Meditating in the dark is a well known practice in India and in most Buddhist countries.
+‟Meditating in the dark is a well-known practice in India and most Buddhist countries.
 The people of Burma build special rooms for that purpose – I saw different kinds during my stay in the Saghain mountains – but the monks only spend a few hours in them.
-In Tibet, on the contrary, there are people who stay in the dark for several years; some even bury themselves for life in those kinds of tombs”
+In Tibet, on the contrary, some people stay in the dark for several years; some even bury themselves for life in those kinds of tombs”

 That technique consists of observing the details of a totally subjective light.
 From a philosophical point of view, it is like seeking or going towards the light.
-That process belongs to all genuine initiatory traditions; and the practice of focusing on direct or indirect sources of light is universal.
+That process belongs to all genuine initiatic traditions, and the practice of focusing on direct or indirect sources of light is universal.
 The Ancients asserted that ‟Light is a source of knowledge”.
-Today, thanks to the works of Doctor LEFEBURE, we understand why.
+Today, thanks to the works of Dr. LEFEBURE, we understand why.

 - Practice observing and looking for details in the visual chaos for 3/4 of an hour.

 - Observe the subjective sensations, visual perceptions, thoughts, moods, and the way you perceive your body.